rileywheadon/ffa-docs/docs/probability-distributions.md

 \end{cases}
 $$

-**Note**: Other sources often use a different parameterization for the GEV distribution in which the sign of the shape parameter $\kappa$ is flipped. w
+**Note**: Other sources often use a different notation for the GEV distribution in which the sign of the shape parameter $\kappa$ is flipped.

 ### Generalized Logistic (GLO) Distribution

 **Support**